prefapp/catro_eixos_js/README.md

 * [Tarea](docs/tarea.md): ejecución de tarea por línea de comandos
 * [Lotes](docs/lotes.md): método de ejecución por lotes

-Copyright (C) 2017, Francisco Maseda
+Copyright (C) 2017, Francisco Maseda y Javier Gómez

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at